SAP-samples/teched2025-AD164/exercises/ex09/README.md

 > **This exercise is optional.**

 ## Introduction
-You've implemented instance authorization checks for modify operations on the _Travel_ records by in the previous exercise - [_Exercise 8_](../ex08/README.md).
+You've implemented instance authorization checks for modify operations on the _Travel_ records in the previous exercise - [_Exercise 8_](../ex08/README.md).

 In this exercise, you will enhance the _Travel_ BO to support full transactional behavior – that is full create, update, and delete operations, with draft handling.
 To do this, you will enhance the behavior definition ![ ](../images/adt_bdef.png)`ZAD164_R_TRAVEL_###` and  the behavior projection ![ ](../images/adt_bdef.png)`ZAD164_C_TRAVEL_###`, where `###`is your personal suffix.